top of page

 Before you put your unit away for the season:

-This ensures your soft serve ice cream or commercial ice maker will be safe and consistent when spring arrives.
+This ensures your soft serve ice cream or slush maker will be safe and consistent when spring arrives.

 Step 4: Clear Out Hidden Water

-Use compressed air to remove water from the condenser lines of your Taylor freezer, Icetro soft ice cream machine, or Icetro ice machine.
+Use compressed air to remove water from the condenser lines of your Taylor freezer or Icetro soft ice cream machine.
 This extra step protects against trapped water that could freeze inside delicate parts.

 Step 5: Cover and Protect

-After draining and cleaning your Taylor shake machines, frozen beverage machines, or commercial ice machines, cover your equipment to prevent dust buildup.
+After draining and cleaning your Taylor shake machines, frozen beverage machines, or soft serve machines, cover your equipment to prevent dust buildup.
 For machines stored in unheated spaces, ensure the environment stays dry and above freezing if possible.

 Air-cooled machines stored for extended periods should still be covered and protected from dust, pests, and environmental conditions.
 A clean, dry environment helps ensure consistent operation when you restart in the spring.